mrezafarahani/MLInterview/README.md

 ##  6. <a name='Coding'></a>Coding
 ###  6.1. <a name='SQL'></a>SQL
-SQL is the main language used in enterprise while dealing with data and databses.
-You need to know basics of SQL coding.
+SQL is the main language used across enterprises while dealing with data and databases.
+You need to know the basics of SQL coding.
 There are a lot of SQL flavours, however, you are not required to know them all.
 These are the fields I recommend to learn:

 * Data Manipulation
 * Queries